• Alzheimer’s & dementia

 #4: Behavioral Changes

-One of the major signs of end-stage dementia are behavioral changes, like a person’s inability to respond to their environment.
-Additional signs of end-stage dementia behavioral changes include:
+One of the significant signs of end-stage dementia is behavioral changes, such as a person’s inability to respond to their environment.
+Additional signs of end-stage dementia include behavioral changes, such as:

 #5: Increased Physical Difficulties